Expert Aboard: National Geographic Resolution & Endurance Ship Review

 June 17, 2022 • Todd Smith

 AdventureSmith Explorations Founder and President Todd Smith shares personal experiences and insights from his Land of the Ice Bears cruise to Arctic Svalbard in this firsthand National Geographic Resolution review.
 This Resolution ship review also applies to the nearly identical sister ship National Geographic Endurance.
-Both ships operate Lindblad cruises worldwide, so you can apply these insights to wherever you choose to sail on these ships.
+Both ships operate National Geographic Lindblad cruises worldwide, so you can apply these insights to wherever you choose to sail on these ships.

 When writing a National Geographic Resolution ship review, what first comes to mind is how many unseen design and technical capabilities stood out during my 10 days aboard.
 Even before I embarked, I knew she would be one of the most advanced polar expedition ships sailing today.
 I’m here to report now that the Resolution and Endurance live up to their lofty expectations.